 Percy Heath was born in Wilmington, North Carolina on April 30, 1923.
 He was a superb jazz bassist and long-time member of the Modern Jazz Quartet.

 Percy grew up in Philadelphia where his father played clarinet and his mother sang in the church choir.
 At the age of eight he began playing violin and sang at local venues.
 In 1944 he was drafted into the Army and became a member of the Tuskegee Airmen.
-After World War II Heath decided to make music his profession so he bought a stand-up bass and enrolled in the Granoff School of Music in Philadelphia.
+After World War II, Heath decided to make music his profession.
+Heath bought a stand-up bass and enrolled in the Granoff School of Music in Philadelphia.

 Heath and his brother were members of the Howard McGhee Sextet when they recorded on a Milt Jackson album in 1948 in Chicago.
 During the late 1940’s Percy moved to New York where he and his brother, Jimmy, worked with Dizzy Gillespie’s groups.
 Percy was also a member of Joe Morris’s band with Johnny Griffin.

 The Modern Jazz Quartet evolved from a group formed in 1946 by members of Dizzy Gillespie’s band, John Lewis (piano), Ray Brown (bass), Milt Jackson (vibraphone) and Kenny Clarke (drums).
 In 1952 Brown, who was married to Ella Fitzgerald, joined his wife’s band and Percy Heath replaced him.
 The group became The Modern Jazz Quartet with members Lewis, Clarke, Jackson and Percy Heath.
 They recorded for Prestige Records 1952-1955 and for Atlantic from 1956 to 1974.
 Two of their best known numbers are “Django” (a tribute to guitarist Django Reinhardt) and “Bag’s Groove.”
 Heath also recorded for Verve, United Artists, Pablo and Apple Records.